Lito Morillo

 Penny participates in legislative advocacy events for both the blind and disabled in Sacramento as well as locally.
 Penny has been involved with The Salvation Army’s Community Care Ministries including “In-Sight In-Touch,” a program designed for families and people affected by visual impairments and/or blindness.
 For over a decade she has been involved with the Greater Bakersfield Council of the Blind and serves the Council as President.
 Penny is also a proud member of the Guide Dog Users International as well as Guide Dog Users of California.

-Jason Watkins grew up in the community and earned a B.A. in Psychology and an M.S. in Educational Counseling from California State University, Bakersfield.
-Jason is now the Assistant Director for Programs and Services for Services for Students with Disabilities at CSU Bakersfield.
-In his role, Jason serves on several advisory committees for local community colleges.
-Additionally, Jason has a background in mental health and suicide prevention that continues to serve him well in his work with people with disabilities.
+Jason grew up in the community and earned a B.A. in Psychology and an M.S. in Educational Counseling from CSU-Bakersfield.
+He then went on to earn an Ed.D in Educational Leadership.
+Jason is currently the Director of Basic Needs and Lectures in the Psychology Department at CSU-Bakersfield.
+In his role, Jason serves on several local and statewide teams, with the aim of reducing food and housing insecurity for college students and the community at-large.
+Additionally, Jason has a background in mental health and suicide prevention that continues to serve him well in his work.
 He is a married father of one who enjoys traveling and spending time outdoors.

 Nathan Gutierrez